pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 platforms, that build artifact can be released to the target platform as version `m.n.o+1`

-If the hotfix is being done out-of-hours the PR can be merged by the developer WITHOUT review provided all tests pass, but the branch should not be deleted and should be reviewed at the earliest opportunity.
+If the hot-fix is being done out-of-hours the PR can be merged by the developer WITHOUT review provided all tests pass, but the branch should not be deleted and should be reviewed at the earliest opportunity.